osuosl/osuosl-pelican/content/blog/posts/rtems.rst

 place to go.
 RTEMS’ parents (or the engineers) are embedded real-time software engineers, which is perfect for a Real-Time Executive for Multiprocessor System, but RTEMS needed exposure to other things, in this case IT guys.
-Because of this, RTEMS’ growth (or it’s IT setup) was stunted.
+Because of this, RTEMS’ growth (or its IT setup) was stunted.
 Think of it as the difference between having your parents dress you for picture day and having your cool aunt dress you for picture day.
 Both are going to think you look great, but only one is going to be right.
 But then, at a “parents” weekend (the